villano-lab/nrCascadeSim/CONTRIBUTING.md

 I am submitting a **documentation issue**.

-**The file affected is:**
+**The file(s) in question is/are:**
 README.md / CONTRIBUTING.md / LICENSE / etc.

 **The problem is in the following category/categories:**
 Clarity / Examples / Broken links and images / Typos, spelling, and grammar / Undocumented Information / Out-of-date / Other

 **Description of the problem:**

-Describe whatever is wrong with the docuemntation.
+Describe whatever is wrong with the documentation or could otherwise be improved.

 # GitHub Discussions